somixyz/Skocko-Game/README.md

 **Game Description:**

-Skocko is a character game.
-The computer randomly selects a combination of four characters to be guessed.
-Characters are chosen from a set of 6 characters, and a certain character can appear more than once.
-You have 7 attempts to guess the combination, and after each attempt the computer shows how many characters you guessed and how many of those characters are in the right position.
-You get 30 points for successfully finding the combination in 6 or less attempts.
-For finding the combination in 7 attempts you get 20 points.
+Skocko is a game with symbols.
+The computer randomly selects a combination of four symbols that need to be guessed.
+The symbols are chosen from a set of 6 symbols, and a specific symbol can appear multiple times.
+You have 7 attempts to guess the combination, and after each attempt, the computer displays how many symbols you have guessed correctly and how many of those symbols are in the correct position.
+For successfully finding the combination in 6 or fewer attempts, you get 30 points.
+For finding the combination in 7 attempts, you get 20 points.

-The characters are represented by numbers from 1 to 6.
-After the game is finished, the user can play the game again or finish the program.
-If the user completes the program, a message is printed to the user about how many games he played and how many points he had in the game.
+Represent the symbols with numbers from 1 to 6.
+After the game is completed, the user is allowed to play the game again or exit the program.
+If the user exits the program, a message is displayed showing how many games were played and how many points were earned in the game.